Lesson 5: Business rules

 The building blocks: conditions and actions

 Automations and triggers consist of sets of conditions and actions.
 If a ticket meets the conditions then the actions are applied.
-Let's take a little closer look at conditions to get started.
+Let's take a closer look at conditions to get started.

 Conditions are references to ticket and user fields and the data contained in those fields.